Block reference #

 Sensors

-The Vehicle Controller host is responsible of feeding the blocks with the appropriate inputs and states, as well as exposing and using the sensors correctly.
+The Vehicle Controller host is responsible for feeding the blocks with the appropriate inputs and states, as well as exposing and using the sensors correctly.
 These values are typically to be read, exposed and exchanged through the data bus.

 Block events #